AdobeDocs/campaign-classic.pt-BR/help/web/using/use-cases--creating-overviews.md

 1. Aplique **dotedFilter**.

-   Esse estilo é mencionado no template n **[!UICONTROL Single-page Web applicatio]** selecionado anteriormente.
+   This style is referred to in the **[!UICONTROL Single-page Web applicatio]** n template selected previously.

    ![](assets/s_ncs_configuration_webapp_container002.png)